Traffic bollard: Security

-High security bollards are impact-tested in accordance with one or more of three major crash test ratings for vehicle barriers.
-These are PAS 68 (UK), IWA-14 (International) and ASTM (US).

 Parking bollards

 Bollards have become common use for reserving parking spots from unauthorized vehicles.
-Parking bollards are typically situated in the centre of a parking bay as a physical obstruction.
+Parking bollards are typically situated in the centre of a parking spot as a physical obstruction.
 They then fold either manually or automatically to admit authorized users.
-These bollards are often used in smaller parking lots such as visitor parking or corporate parking lots, as an alternative to boom gates.
+These bollards are often used in smaller parking lots such as visitor parking or corporate parking lots, as an alternative to boom gates that would typically prevent unauthorized vehicle from entering the parking lot.

-Traffic control

-Israel's Transportation Research Institute found that putting bollards at highway exits to control traffic reduced accidents.

 Other applications

 The National Clearinghouse for Educational Facilities (NCEF), managed by the National Institute of Building Sciences (NIBS), cited three dozen applications of bollards.
+Bollards have been used in residential driveways to prevent car theft.